 Interest rates can either be on a fixed or variable rate for a commercial mortgage.

 What are the benefits of using a mortgage broker?

 Owner occupier commercial mortgages are complex.
 They are difficult for newcomers to understand.
-Throw in the aspect of requiring a high deposit and the need for a financial provider to assess your application, and it can be enough to scare business owners away from a commercial mortgage.
+Throw in the aspect of requiring a high deposit and the need for a financial provider to assess your application, and it can be enough to scare business owners and company directors away from a commercial mortgage.